rumble19/quick-question/README.md

 # Quick Question (qq) 🚀

-A lightning-fast CLI tool that brings AI assistance directly to your terminal.
-Get quick, concise answers to any question without leaving your command line.
+I'm pretty new to the whole AI thing.
+I can see its value for sure.
+However, there's about 100 new super impresive do-everything or do-specific apps that come out daily.
+I found that I could use something a <del>little</del> lot simpler to fill a niche.
+So I made this.
+It's designed to be as simple as possible.
+- `qq is there a good wordpress hook for changing the menu structure if I have an id?`
+- `qq "What's the difference between == and === in JavaScript?"`
+- `qq "im working on a crossword, help? * * A * P"`

+It's just to ask simple stuff.
+No file uploads or tons of iterating.
+No deep diving into your codebase to discover every known possible optimization.
+Just ask it a quick question.

 ## Features

 - ⚡ **Ultra-fast responses** - Get answers in seconds
-- 🎯 **Concise output** - Responses optimized for terminal viewing (under 280 characters when possible)
+- 🎯 **Concise output** - Responses optimized for terminal viewing
-- 🔧 **Easy setup** - One-time configuration with your Anthropic API key
+- 🔧 **Easy setup** - One-time configuration with your Anthropic API key.
+More model support is planned.
 - 🎨 **Beautiful** - Supports ASCII art and terminal formatting
+- 🙏 **Easy to use** - Doesn't have a million featues.
+Type qq and go.

 ## Installation